A curated webspace for Poetry, Politics, and Nature with over 20,000 daily subscribers and over 8,000 archived posts.

 Copyright 2024.
 An earlier version of this poem appeared in These Many Rooms (Four Way, 2019).

 Laure-Anne Bosselaar is a Belgian-American poet, translator, professor, and former poet laureate of Santa Barbara, California.
-She is the author of four collections of poetry, most recently, Lately: New and Selected Poems (Sungold, 2024) These Many Rooms (Four Way Books, 2019).
+She is the author of four collections of poetry, most recently, Lately: New and Selected Poems (Sungold, 2024) and These Many Rooms (Four Way Books, 2019).
 Her collection, Small Gods of Grief (BOA Editions), won the 2001 Isabella Gardner Prize for Poetry.
 A New Hunger (Ausable Press 2008) was an American Library Association Notable Book in 2008.
 She is the author of Artémis, a collection of French poems, published in Belgium.

 Sometimes words fail me.
 Beautiful isn’t strong enough.